History of Siberia: Administrative divisions

 The Siberia Governorate was established in 1708 as part of the administrative reforms of Peter I. In 1719, the governorate was divided into three provinces, Vyatka, Solikamsk and Tobolsk.
 In 1762, it was renamed to Tsardom of Siberia (Сибирское царство).
-In 1782, under the impression of Pugachev's Rebellion, the Siberian kingdom was divided into three separate viceregencies (наместничество), centered at Tobolsk, Irkutsk and Kolyvan.
-These viceregencies were downgraded to the status of governorate in 1796 (Tobolsk Governorate, Irkutsk Governorate, Vyatka Governorate).
+In 1782, under the impression of Pugachev's Rebellion, the Siberian kingdom was divided into three separate viceregencies (наместничество), centered at Tobolsk, Irkutsk, and Kolyvan.
+These viceregencies were downgraded to the status of governorate in 1796 (Tobolsk Governorate, Irkutsk Governorate, and Vyatka Governorate).
 Tomsk Governorate was split off Tobolsk governorate in 1804.
 Yakutsk Oblast was split off Irkutsk Governorate in 1805.
 In 1822, the subdivision of Siberia was reformed again.
 It was divided into two governorates general, West Siberia and East Siberia.
 West Siberia comprised the Tobolsk and Tomsk governorates, and East Siberia comprised Irkutsk Governorate, and the newly formed Yeniseysk Governorate.

 Decembrists and other exiles

 Siberia was deemed a good place to exile for political reasons, as it was far from any foreign country.
-A St. Petersburg citizen would not wish to escape in the vast Siberian countryside as the peasants and criminals did.
+A Saint Petersburg citizen would not wish to escape in the vast Siberian countryside as the peasants and criminals did.
 Even the larger cities such as Irkutsk, Omsk, and Krasnoyarsk, lacked that intensive social life and luxurious high life of the capital.

 About eighty people involved in the Decembrist revolt were sentenced to obligatory work in Siberia and perpetual settlement here.
-Eleven wives followed them and settled near the labour camps.
+Eleven wives followed them and settled near the labor camps.
 In their memoirs, they noted benevolence and prosperity of rural Siberians and severe treatment by the soldiers and officers.

 "Travelling through Siberia, I was wondered and fascinated at every step by the cordiality and hospitality I met everywhere.
 I was fascinated by the richness and the abundance, with which the people live until today (1861), but that time there was even more expanse in everything.
 The hospitality was especially developed in Siberia.
 Everywhere we were received like being in friendly countries, everywhere we were fed well, and when I asked how much I owed them, they didn't want to take anything, saying "Put a candle to the God"."

 "...Siberia is an extremely rich country, the land is unusually fruitful, and little work is needed to get a plentiful harvest."